-What sort of hosting options do you offering?
+9. What sort of hosting options do you offer?
 Do you have a cloud option?

 Hosting isn’t one of the more glamorous parts of most web projects, but it’s always good to know what hosting looks like going in, if only for one reason: you should know about your cloud hosting options.